-When it comes to the gender of orange tabby cats, this is definitely a case of men ruling the world!
-Only about 1 in 5 orange tabby cats are female, so if you’re looking to adopt one, there’s an 80% chance you’ll be bringing home a boy.
+Men definitely rule the marmalade cat world with every 4 out of 5 orange tabby cats born being males.
+That means that if you're looking to adopt one, there’s an 80% chance you’ll be bringing home a boy.

-So, why are there so many males we hear you ask?
-That’s a good question and one that researchers are fairly certain they have the answer to.
+How on earth does this happen we hear you ask?
+Well, that's a good question and thankfully we have an answer for you.
 It turns out that their color comes from a sex-linked gene, with the X chromosome being responsible for the orange coloring.

 Given that females have two X chromosomes and males have the XY chromosome, females need the gene for orange fur to occur twice in both of their X genes, whereas males only need their one X gene to have the orange coloring for them to be born ginger.